Kinovarobotics/ros_kortex/readme.md

 This package contains the URDF (Unified Robot Description Format), STL and configuration files for the Kortex-compatible robots.
 For more details, please consult the [README](kortex_description/readme.md) from the package subdirectory.

 ### kortex_driver
-This package implements a ROS node that allows communication between a node and a Kinova Gen3 Ultra lightweight robot.
+This package implements a ROS node that allows communication between a node and a Kinova Gen3 or Gen3 lite robot.
 For more details, please consult the [README](kortex_driver/readme.md) from the package subdirectory.

 ### kortex_examples
 This package holds all the examples needed to understand the basics of `ros_kortex`.
 Most of the examples are written in both C++ and Python.
 Only the MoveIt! example is available exclusively in Python for now.
 A more detailed [description](kortex_examples/readme.md) can be found in the package subdirectory.

 ### kortex_gazebo
-This package contains files to simulate the Kinova Gen3 Ultra lightweight robot in Gazebo.
+This package contains files to simulate the Kinova Gen3 and Gen3 lite robots in Gazebo.
 For more details, please consult the [README](kortex_gazebo/readme.md) from the package subdirectory.

 ### kortex_move_it_config
-This metapackage contains the auto-generated MoveIt! files to use the Kinova Gen3 arm with the MoveIt! motion planning framework.
+This metapackage contains the auto-generated MoveIt! files to use the Kinova Gen3 and Gen3 lite arms with the MoveIt! motion planning framework.
 For more details, please consult the [README](kortex_move_it_config/readme.md) from the package subdirectory.

 ### third_party
 This folder contains the third-party packages we use with the ROS Kortex packages.
 Currently, it consists of two packages used for the simulation of the Robotiq Gripper in Gazebo.
 We use [gazebo-pkgs](third_party/gazebo-pkgs/README.md) for grasping support in Gazebo and [roboticsgroup_gazebo_plugins](third_party/roboticsgroup_gazebo_plugins/README.md) to mimic joint support in Gazebo.